DUNE-DAQ/docs/docs/packages/logging/README.md

-# logging README
 # logging
 DUNE DAQ logging package

 This package is mainly based on ERS and secondarily based on TRACE.
-One link to ERS information can be found [here](https://atlas-tdaq-monitoring.web.cern.ch/OH/refman/ERSHowTo.html).
+The primary user documentation starting point for the DUNE fork of ERS is the README.md in the DUNE-DAQ ers github repo [here](https://github.com/DUNE-DAQ/ers).
 One link to TRACE information can be found [here](https://cdcvs.fnal.gov/redmine/projects/trace/wiki).
-ERS github repo is [here](https://github.com/DUNE-DAQ/ers).

 ERS provides:
 - Assertion Macros